 At least six $6,000 awards will be made for Spring/Summer support.
 Based on the availability of funds, additional awards may be made during the competition process.

 Students in a Rackham doctoral program must be nominated by their program for this award.
 Please contact your program regarding its nomination procedures.

 Graduate programs may nominate students by submitting an online nomination form which includes the following:

-- Statement of Student's Achievement and Potential (a brief, 1,500 word statement from the graduate program chair regarding the qualifications of the nominee for the award and the selection process)
+- Statement of Student's Achievement and Potential (a brief, up to 1,500 word statement from the graduate program chair regarding the qualifications of the nominee for the award and the selection process)

-- Personal statement from the applicant describing her research, future goals, and contributions to the success of women in the academic community (1,500 words);
+- Personal statement from the applicant describing her research, future goals, and contributions to the success of women in the academic community (up to 1,500 words);

 - Letter of recommendation from the applicant's faculty advisor noting her achievement and promise;